jonathantsang/jonathantsang.github.io2/my-story/my-story.md

 ### The End

 If you made it this far thank you for reading.
-I might make a part 2 if I find enough things to write about that is interesting.
-For now, I am semi-hiatus as I do the hobbies I enjoy.
+I might make a part 2 if I find enough things to write about that are interesting.
+For now, I am on semi-hiatus as I do the hobbies I enjoy.